FeatureBaseDB/www/content/use-cases/retail-analytics.md

 If you've read through some of our other use cases, you might have seen the Pilosa Development Kit ([PDK](https://github.com/pilosa/pdk)) mentioned.
 This is our toolkit for shoving data into Pilosa as fast as possible.
 In addition to some generic components, the repo includes some example usage in the `usecase` directory, which is where you can find [Jaffee's](https://twitter.com/mattjaffee?lang=en) work on the [SSB import](https://github.com/pilosa/pdk/tree/master/usecase/ssb).

 Conceptually, there isn't a lot of new ground here; the mapping described above is straightforward.
 As we've added more use cases, we've improved import performance, and generalized the tools.
 Common tasks include creating IDs, and mapping attribute values to/from IDs.
 Recent work improved support for ID/value mapping, backed by [LevelDB](https://github.com/google/leveldb).

+But, remember this for later: we did not use any application-specific caching.
+We simply imported the data according to the static schema.

 ### Hardware